dakomura/deep_texture_histology/README.rst

 Prerequisites
 ==============

-Python version 3.6 or newer.
+Python version 3.6 or newer for Linux, 3.7 or newer for Windows, 3.8 or newer for MacOS.

 * numpy
 * tensorflow